 You May Also Like

-What is the difference between sample and population?
+What is the difference between desk research and field research?

 What is the difference between random sampling and stratified sampling?